Latest update: 26th June 2024

-The API is already on-line EBP API.
-ICO team has developed it in Python using a micro framework called Flask.
+The API v2 is already on-line EBP API.
+ICO team has developed it in Python using a framework called Django.
 You can start testing with your own data.

 We have decided the JSON structure for the data provision EBP API, as you can see in the json schema.
 Data provisions should inclide always to a particular date range (i.e. 2016-01-04 / 2016-01-10) and partner_data_source.
 For example, if ICO wants to submit Bird Garden Survey and Ornitho.cat data it should sent data separately (since they originate from two different sources).